Dannyfsp/JavaScript_Presentations/Switch_Statement/README.md

 - We can nest multiple switch statements.

 *Assignment: :)*
-- use switch statement to check for a particular day of the week and print the day to the console.
+- use switch statement to check for a particular day of the week and print the day to the terminal.
 - variable should be getDay.
 - case 0 should print Sunday
 - case 1 should print Monday